focus-editor/focus/LOG.md

     + Top shadow
     + Only draw visible stuff
     + When searching reset scroll
-    - Cursor:
+    + Cursor:
-        - Move by up/down
+        + Move by up/down
-        - Jump to next file on ctrl+up/down
+        + Jump to next file on ctrl+up/down
-        - Move by page up/down
+        + Scroll to cursor when moved
     - Open files:
+        - Deactivate input when moving cursor
+        - Fix the way inactive cursors are displayed (both in finder and in editor)
         - On enter
         - On click
         - Select the searched text